If you’re considering moving to Birmingham, then this post is for you.

 - Inform the local council of your move at least a month in advance so you can cancel your council tax.

-- Inform utility providers that you’ll be moving.
+- Make sure to Inform utility providers that you’ll be moving.

 - Inform your landlord (for tenants) or put up your house for sale (for homeowners) at least a month in advance.
 The earlier you give the notice, the better.